awsdocs/amazon-chime-user-guide/doc_source/chime-join-meeting-conference-room.md

 If you are joining a moderated meeting, you are unable to interact with other attendees until a moderator joins and starts the meeting\.

 If you have the moderator passcode, enter the passcode to join as a moderator and start the meeting\.
 Moderators who join a moderated a meeting using a supported in\-room video system can also perform additional actions from the dialpad\.
-For more information about moderator dialpad actions, see [Moderator Actions using Phone or In\-room Video System](moderate-meeting.md#actions-phone-vid)\.
-For more information about moderated meetings, see [Scheduling a Moderated Meeting](moderate-meeting.md)\.
+For more information about moderator dialpad actions, see [Moderator actions using phone or in\-room video systems](moderate-meeting.md#actions-phone-vid)\.
+For more information about moderated meetings, see [Scheduling a moderated meeting](moderate-meeting.md)\.